CLina10/CLina10.github.io/README.md

 This is a list of my projects.
 You can click on the links to get the project on github and to see the documents.

+### Unnamed Racing Game
+In the universe exists a powerful force called fuelence, but because it’s so powerful the usage of these fuelence is only allowed under certain circumstances.
+One of them is the interdimensional racing tournament (IRT).
+The IRT is hold every century and the only opportunity to compete against each other.
+The winner gets the desirable galaxy trophy and the title of universal-racing-champion.
+<li><a href="https://www.docdroid.net/fXBN0i3/highconceptdocumentunnamedracinggame.pdf">Highconcept document</a></li>
+<li><a href="https://www.docdroid.net/5J4pjYw/gamedesigndocumentunnamedracinggame.pdf">Gamedesign document</a></li><br/>

 ### Rip the Ribs
 <a href="https://ibb.co/ypSdxFX"><img src="https://i.ibb.co/8bcNQg0/Cover.jpg" alt="Cover" border="0"></a><br/>
 This was my first teamproject which was made for a schoolcourse.
 It was a lot of fun to create these game with these great colleagues.
 [Garian Lima Simoés](https://garimann.com/Home/), [Ramesh Bettge](https://rameshbettge.github.io/), [Nico Prüß](https://www.linkedin.com/in/nico-pr%C3%BC%C3%9F-14225a162/?originalSubdomain=de).
 Everything was made together and we are very proud of our result.